 Which represents the approximate number of residential dwellings, including new construction, sold each year in San Diego which utilize natural gas as a source of water heating.
-In addition, given the 646,487 residential customers with gas sorvice, the sales figures represent 1256 of all gas customer dwellings per year are sold.
+In addition, given the 646,487 residential customers with gas service, the sales figures represent 12% of all gas customer dwellings per year are sold.
 Simple mathematics shows that within 10 years, considering diversity, the requirement for solar heating on residential dwellings will have affected all gas customers.
 From this, a large fraction are expected to install electric water heating at the time of sale.

-- 4.4 Expected Impact Electric: If only 50% of existing customers choose the electric alternative, an additional 1,454 MW of connected load, or 372 MW of operating summer On Peak load will result directly coincident with the SDG&E electric system aummer peak.
-In winter, an increase in required demand on the SDG&E electric system aummer peak.
-In winter, an increase in required demand on the SDG&E electric system aummer peak.
-In winter, an increase in required demand on the SDG&E electric system aummer peak.
-In winter, an increase in required demand on the SDG&E electric system aummer peak.
-In with the with the winter peak.
-These values represent an overall operating condition, accounting for connected load diversity, of 1.15 kW contribution per heater converted to electric for the On Peak aummer period and 1.75 kW per heater for the On Peak aummer period and 1.75 kW per heater for the On Peak aummer period and 1.75 kW per heater for the On Peak aummer period and 1.75 kW per heater for the On Peak aummer period.
-Data is representative of all residential customers having electric water heating, per the attached graphs developed by SDG&E Load Research as a part of a pilot program to cycle residential water heaten.4 - 4.5 Clarification: It is also worth noting that those customern electing to replace their gas water beater with electric upon resule of their home will not necessarily see the increase in utility bills due to this particular conversion.
-Such increases will be passed on to the new ownern and will be significant.
-San Diego Gas & Electric revenues will increase due to these conversions and concern from SDG&E is not expressed in the area of lost natural gas revenues, rather, concern is expressed in meeting the electric demand and undenutilization of an existing gas distribution system.
+- 4.4 Expected Impact Electric: If only 50% of existing customers choose the electric alternative, an additional 1,454 MW of connected load, or 372 MW of operating summer On Peak load will result directly coincident with the SDG&E electric system summer peak.
+In winter, an increase in required demand on the SDG&E grid would be approximately 566 MW coincident with the winter peak.
+These values represent an overall operating condition, accounting for connected load diversity, of 1.15 kW contribution per heater converted to electric for the On Peak summer period and 1.75 kW per heater for the On Peak winter period.
+Data is representative of all residential customers having electric water heating, per the attached graphs developed by SDG&E Load Research as a part of a pilot program to cycle residential water heaters.3 - 4.5 Charification: It is also worth noting that those customers electing to replace their gas water heater with electric upon resale of their home will not necessarily see the increase in utility bills due to this particular conversion.
+Such increases will be passed on to the new owners and will be significant.
+San Diego Gas & Electric revenues will increase due to these conversions and concern from SDG&E is not expressed in the area of lost natural gas revenues, rather, concern is expressed in meeting the electric demand and underutilization of an existing gas distribution system.